magento/devdocs/guides/v2.1/cloud/cdn/fastly-waf-service.md

 The Managed Cloud WAF integrates with Fastly using the cache logic within the Fastly CDN service and filtering traffic at the Fastly global nodes.
 We enable the WAF service in your production environment with a default WAF policy based on [ModSecurity Rules from Trustwave SpiderLabs](https://www.trustwave.com/Products/Application-Security/ModSecurity-Rules-and-Support/) and the OWASP Top Ten security threats.

 The Managed Cloud WAF filters HTTP and HTTPS traffic (GET and POST requests) against the WAF ruleset and blocks traffic that is malicious or does not comply with specific rules.
 The WAF service filters only origin-bound traffic that attempts to refresh the cache.
-As a result, we stop attack traffic at the Fastly cache which protects your origin traffic from malicious attacks.
+As a result, we stop most attack traffic at the Fastly cache, protecting your origin traffic from malicious attacks.
 By processing only origin traffic, the Managed Cloud WAF preserves cache performance, introducing only an estimated 1.5 milliseconds (ms) to 20 ms of latency to every non-cached request.

 {:.bs-callout .bs-callout-info}
 If you notice performance issues and want to rule out WAF-related issues, submit a [Magento support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to investigate the problem.